MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/vectorfont.rst

 Colored Emojis
 ~~~~~~~~~~~~~~

 The library supports the drawing of colored multilayer glyphs, but only for the embedded implementation.
-The simulator implementation draws the full emoji glyph with the color of the graphic context.
+The simulator implementation draws the full emoji glyph with the color of the graphics context.

 Metrics and Text Positioning